 Is the ACA Employer Mandate Delayed?
 What’s the Start Date?

-Politicians may be debating the law, but as of now, the ACA employer mandate is not delayed.
-It is still in effect, and ALEs are required to comply with the law for the coming year.
+Politicians may be debating the law, but as of now, the ACA employer mandate is still in effect, and ALEs are required to comply with the law for the coming year.

 Each year, Applicable Large Employers have to file or re-file the right documents to prove to the government that they are offering employees approved health insurance at the right time.

 This is done by sending two forms: the 1095-C and 1094-C to the IRS.
-Each employee should also get a copy of the 1095-C.
+Each employee should also get a copy of the 1095-C for their records.
+You may need this if you qualify for a premium tax credit.

 What The Obamacare Employer Mandate Means For You